 Are there any side effects to anesthesia for atrial fibrillation?

 In general, the risks associated with anesthesia are very low.

 On the other hand, because cardiac surgery is very complex, and the patients who come in are not in peak health, there is some risk.
 Side effects include a few reactions to narcotics such as nausea and vomiting.
 Combined with surgery, the drugs can also result in shivering and some mental confusion.
 All these generally clear up for patients very quickly.

 What makes atrial fibrillation anesthesia at Yale Medicine unique?

 Procedures such as ablation, that are less invasive than surgery, are changing how Yale Medicine’s cardiac anesthesiologists do their work.
-The biggest challenges for anesthesiologists administering to cardiac surgery for atrial fibrillation are dealing with a patient’s limited heart functionality, low blood pressure and other debilitating conditions such as poor lung function.
+The biggest challenges for anesthesiologists in cardiac surgery for atrial fibrillation are dealing with a patient’s limited heart functionality, low blood pressure and other conditions such as poor lung function.

-Because Yale Medicine is an innovator and early adopter of new procedures, patients can expect to be treated by cardiologists and surgeons who are experts even in the newest technology, and anesthesiologists who are experienced in the latest approaches.
+Because Yale Medicine is an innovator and early adopter of new procedures, patients can expect to be treated by cardiologists and surgeons, and anesthesiologists who are experts even in the newest technology and the latest approaches.